totakke/cavia/README.md

 ## Rationale

 In some cases, tests of a project require large-size files.
-Codes for parsing, I/O, etc. should be tested by various kinds of files.
+Among other things, codes for parsing and I/O should be tested by various kinds of files.
 But generally, SCM is not good for controlling such large test files.
 One of the solutions is using other tools like git-annex or Git LFS.
-Some Clojurians, however, may think that they want to solve it in the Clojure ecosystem. cavia is useful for such developers. cavia is written by Clojure so that it can be directly used in a project and source codes. cavia downloads test resources from remotes and checks their hash before tests and provides convenience functions to access the resources.
+Some Clojurians, however, may think that they want to solve it in the Clojure ecosystem.

+Cavia is useful for such developers.
+Cavia is written in Clojure so that it can be directly used in a project and source codes.
+Cavia downloads test resources from remotes, checks their hash before tests, and provides convenience functions to access the resources.

 ## Installation

-cavia is available as a Maven artifact from [Clojars](http://clojars.org/cavia).
+Cavia is available as a Maven artifact from [Clojars](http://clojars.org/cavia).

 With Leiningen/Boot: